Skip to main content

 3. Chickpea Curry

-Or take a chickpea curry: loaded with protein, fiber, and flavor—chickpeas are extremely affordable, shelf-stable, and lower-risk compared to chicken.
+Or take a chickpea curry: loaded with protein, fiber, and flavor — chickpeas are extremely affordable, shelf-stable, and lower-risk compared to chicken.
 The profit margin is higher, prep is simpler, and waste is minimal.

-The Takeaway
+Takeaway

 There are countless plant-based dishes in every cuisine that can help a restaurant boost profit margins while reducing food waste and risk.
 Even if these aren’t top sellers (yet), their ease of execution, cost-effectiveness, and flexibility make them a smart business move.

-It’s a win for flavor, creativity, and the bottom line. 🌱💰
+Boost the flavor and the bottom line. 🌱💰

 Tags